 Churches, we need to talk.
-This might be a hard to hear, but it’s necessary for you to understand.
-The technology you use (and how you use it) has an immediate effect on your influence with Millennials.
+This might be hard to hear, but it’s necessary for you to understand.
+The church technology you use (and how you use it) has an immediate effect on your influence with Millennials.
 If someone needs to feel like they’re stepping back into the fifties (or even the nineties) to worship with you, it reflects negatively on your relevance.

 Now, don’t get me wrong.
 This isn’t about using tech for tech’s sake.
 You’re not going to start becoming more significant by throwing some abstract technology into the service.
 But you’re not doing yourself any favors by avoiding technology because you associate it with chasing an empty form of relevance.

 Think about it this way: Would you continue to go to a cash-only grocery store?
 It wouldn’t make any sense—would it?
 Our culture no longer relies on cash exchanges for goods and services.
 A cash-only store might have solid reasons for eschewing credit and debit purchases, but are they more important than meeting customers where they’re at?

 What Message Is Your Church Technology Sending?

 Your church is more than a set of creeds or a gathering of individuals.
 You need to ask if your methods are communicating the same things your ministries are saying.
 It’s easy to discover that you’re saying one thing and doing something entirely different.
 The truth is that when you aren’t using reasonable tech solutions at church, young adults receive very specific messages:

 1. “You need to change in order to make this relationship work”